mahmoud-abdelsattar/CeditCardFraud/README.md

 ### To Setup and Start

-## First go to this link https://www.kaggle.com/mlg-ulb/creditcardfraud and Download the dataset creditcard.csv and put it inside the data folder of the Finla_ml_api Folder
+## First go to this link https://www.kaggle.com/mlg-ulb/creditcardfraud and Download the dataset creditcard.csv and put it inside the data folder.

 ```bash
 pip install -r requirements.txt